 - They lie to confuse you and your own reality.

 - They lie to anger you and get your reactions.

-- They lie to control others and to control their reality, to get their needs met.
+- They lie to control others, and to control their reality, to get their needs met.

 - They lie to escape accountability and protect themselves.

-3. They will lie by exaggerating the truth to make them look better than they are, any achievements they will exaggerate, as they see no problem in making themselves look better, as they believe they are better.
+3. They will lie by exaggerating the truth to make them look better than they are.
+Any achievements they will exaggerate, as they see no problem in making themselves look better, as they believe they are better.

-5. They will lie by telling you something they did, but not telling you the whole Story. “ I’ve got to work late.”
+5. They will lie by telling you something they did but not telling you the whole Story. “ I’ve got to work late.”
 They may well be working late, but they’ll leave out the part that after work they went to meet someone.

-6. They will lie with admitting partial truths, “I’ve been to see person A.” They may well have been to see them, they’ll not tell you what they’ve actually been doing with that person.
+6. They will lie with admitting partial truths, “I’ve been to see person A.” They may well have been to see them, and they’ll not tell you what they’ve actually been doing with that person.

-7. They will lie by blame shifting.
+7. They will lie by blame-shifting.
 “If you were a loving person that gave me what I needed, I wouldn’t have to go elsewhere.”
 Again leaving you to question yourself.

 8. They will lie by giving you the silent treatment.
 When confronted about something, they just stay quiet, not giving you the truth, just saying nothing at all, leaving you questioning if they didn’t lie and you’ve hurt their feelings.

-9. They will deflect lie, by twisting it onto something similar you have done. “ well you went out with person A last week I’ve no idea what you got up to, I just trust you.”
+9. They will deflect lie by twisting it onto something similar you have done. “ well, you went out with person A last week I’ve no idea what you got up to.
+I just trust you.”
 Making you doubt yourself for questioning them in the first place.

-They are like a three-year-old caught red-handed with a bag of sweets you told them they couldn’t eat until after tea, yet whilst still eating these sweets blaming their siblings for getting them, or pretending they didn’t hear you say no, or they’re sure you said yes.
+They are like a three-year-old caught red-handed with a bag of sweets you told them they couldn’t eat until after dinner, yet while still eating these sweets, blaming their siblings for getting them or pretending they didn’t hear you say no, or they’re sure you said yes.